ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

    ds.write(X, 1)
    ds.update_tags(AREA_OR_POINT='Point')
 ```
-Global DEMs supported are tiled in lat/lon (`epsg:4326`) and the API assumes that bounds are supplied in this format.
+The rasters are returned in a global lat/lon projection (`epsg:4326`) and the API assumes that bounds are supplied in this format.

 # Installation